 A Guide to Networking for Anybody

 While networking can help you create long-lasting partnerships and a more successful business, remember it is a long game.
-It could take months before you start closing deals from referrals or build a large enough pipeline.
+It could take months before you start closing deals from referrals or building a large enough pipeline.

 But you have to stick with it because it DOES WORK.

 The pandemic didn’t take away the importance of networking.
-It just shifted it from in-person to online.
+It just shifted from in-person to online.

 Great networking can absolutely happen on Zoom or in DMs.
 But maybe you don’t know how to create social content that attracts new connections, or you don’t have time to send dozens of cold messages.